 Choose the 1 for business

-1Password solves the problems that arise from shadow IT, remote work, file sharing, and more, and it doesn’t slow your teams down.
+1Password solves the problems that arise from shadow IT, hybrid work, file sharing, and more, and it doesn’t slow your teams down.
 While many enterprise password managers make similar claims, 1Password proves its worth in more than 80,000 businesses worldwide because it’s so easy to use, it becomes an integral part of every business process.
 Every time an app is opened, 1Password is there to provide safe, instant access.
 Every time a sensitive file is created it goes into a vault to be shared with a select team on a need-to-know basis.
 And our new Secrets Automation lets developers secure, orchestrate, and manage infrastructure secrets like machine tokens, documents, and code within a core team, safe from prying eyes.

 1Password works the way today’s businesses work, integrating with your existing platforms and programs across all devices, so productivity thrives, work flows, and secrets remain secret.
 With clear visibility and advanced reporting tools, IT is given a complete overview of each individual’s password compliance, alerts of breach attempts, and other critical security information.
 We protect users at home, too, with free 1Password Families accounts for every employee.